 They can place their trading orders through these discount brokerage platforms with minimum brokerage fees.

 2. Semi-DIY Approach:

-DIY Investors can also take the help various types of investment tools which are available online like automated robo advisers that requires minimal fees.
+DIY Investors can also take the help of various types of investment tools which are available online like algo driven stock scan platforms such as web.stockedge.com.

 Steps of DIY Investing: